Healthy Homes Assessment Kelson

 What We Do

-As building inspectors, we handle all aspects that come with professional home inspects.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we deal with all the elements associated with professional house Inspections.
+We are there to make sure you make the right decision when buying your next home.

-We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you may be contemplating buying or selling in addition to other solutions.
+We offer a wide range of services to make sure that you are fully aware of the state of any property you may be contemplating buying or selling and also other solutions.

-We don’t just cooperate with you, we also have major clients, including bank branches, local councils, and insurance companies.
-Evidently they appreciate the reassurance provided, thanks to the information included in our reports on building inspections.
+Not only do we work with you but we also work with some large clients including local councils, banks, and insurance firms.
+Evidently they like this reassurance provided, because of the information contained included in our reports on building inspections.

-Our systematic approach to inspecting your property and the latest software technology with digital photos embedded into your reports, you can actually see any problems that might be discovered.
-Thanks to our comprehensive reporting it is not surprising that we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into your document, you are able to actually see any issues that may be found.
+With our detailed reporting it’s no wonder we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports